2015 Hilos Summer Institute

 Lorenzo Trujillo, Ed.D., J.D., Musician

 A graduate of the University of Colorado, Boulder; San Francisco State University and the University of Colorado School of Law.
 Lorenzo is the director of the Southwest Musicians.
 He is a violinist, guitarist, and vocalist, including contributions as an ethnic dancer, folklorist, arts administrator and culture bearer for approximately four decades.
 A folk musician, he has received the Colorado "Governor's Award for Excellence in the Arts," and is a recipient of the "Premio Hilos Culturales - Traditional Folk Artist Award."
 Lorenzo was introduced into the Chicano Music Hall of Fame and has served on the National Endowment for the Arts as a panelist, presenter, and evaluator.
 He was named "Colorado Folk Artist and Master Teacher" by the Colorado Council on the Arts through the Master/Apprentice Program.
 His numerous recordings include Musical Traditions of Colorado and New Mexico with the Southwest Musicians and A Musical Banquet: From Santa Fé to Denver, among others.
 Lorenzo is a retired Professor and Assistant Dean at the University of Colorado Law School.
 His noted publication is: Music of Colorado and New Mexico's Río Grande, published in Enduring Legacies: Ethnic Histories and Cultures of Colorado, University of Colorado Press, 2011.
-Dr. Trujillo is featured on the recording; The Golden Age of the Southwest: From 1840 to Hollywood.
+He has toured throughout the Southwest United States, Mexico, Peru, Italy, and next year will tour to Dublin, Ireland, presenting the music of the Southwest.